AvirupChakraborty-2212/DECS_Project_KV_Server/Readme.md

 ## Tech Stack:
 - Server is implemented in cpp.
-- Test Client is implemented in cpp.
+- Load Generator is implemented in cpp.
 - For server operations, httplib library is used.
 - Database (persistent storage): mysql server.
 - Database connection libmysqlcppconn-dev is used.